tendeo/CS5319/README.md

 ### Description

-The Layered Architecture (also known as N-Tier Architecture) organizes the application into distinct horizontal layers, each with specific responsibilities.
+The Layered Architecture organizes the application into distinct horizontal layers, each with specific responsibilities.
 This architecture separates concerns by creating clear boundaries between presentation, business logic, data access, and data storage layers.

 The layered architecture in this application consists of four main layers: